mappls-api/mapmyindia-mgis-libraries/README.md

 These widgets are categorized as integrated In-panel widgets which can be added to your app.

 # List of Available mGIS Widgets #
-1.Map Canvas- 2D and 3D
+1.Map View- 2D and 3D
 2.Workview
 3.Basemap Option
 4.Basic Map Tools